Prospective Graduate Students

 - Recommendation letters from three people knowledgeable of the applicant's professional qualifications.

-Admission deadlines for guaranteed review of applications: October 1 for spring admission, March 1 for summer admission, and May 1 for fall admission.
-Applications received after the deadline are not guaranteed to be reviewed until the following review period.
+Applications received after each deadline are not guaranteed to be reviewed until the following review period.

-The departmental graduate committee will meet as soon as possible after the applications to make admission decisions to assign an initial academic adviser assignments to each student.
-Soon thereafter, applicants will be notified of their admission status are encouraged to visit with your academic adviser to select coursework for the first semester of study.
+The departmental graduate committee will meet as soon as possible after the application deadline to make admission decisions and assign an initial academic adviser to each student.
+Applicants will be notified of admission status soon after review.
+Admitted students are encouraged to visit with the academic adviser to select coursework for the first semester of study.

-Distance students will then work with Ag*IDEA Campus Coordinator Amanda Gnadt to proceed through the enrollment process.
+Distance students will work with Ag*IDEA campus coordinator Susan Miller to proceed through the enrollment process.

-Full-time residence students will work with their academic adviser to enroll.
+Full-time residence students will work with their academic advisers to enroll.